Blog

 CatDoes turns a plain-language description into a working native mobile app.
 You describe what you want, and a system of specialized AI agents handles the rest: one captures requirements, another designs the UI, and a third writes React Native (Expo) code.
 An automated build agent then packages the app for the App Store and Google Play.

 In our testing, we described a habit tracker app and had a working prototype with user authentication, a database, and push notifications within 10 minutes.
-The platform provisions a full Supabase backend automatically, database, auth, storage, and server-side logic, so you do not need to configure anything separately.
+The platform provisions a full Supabase backend automatically - database, auth, storage, and server-side logic - so you do not need to configure anything separately.
 You can preview apps in a browser or scan a QR code to test on your phone.

 Best for: Non-technical founders, startup MVPs, and anyone who needs a native iOS or Android app without writing code.